 - Community Meeting Presentation

-The proposed water rates take into consideration the City's ongoing operational costs, the costs of capital replacement and maintenance, and the costs of purchasing additional water, which includes pass-through assessments.
+The new water rates take into consideration the City's ongoing operational costs, the costs of capital replacement and maintenance, and the costs of purchasing additional water, which includes pass-through assessments.

 The water service charge is comprised of two components, both of which have proposed adjustments:

 - A fixed monthly water service ("stand by") charge, which is based on the customer's water meter size; and